Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 # Running the DADA2 (Ernakovich pipeline) for NovaSeq data

 Before starting, we would strongly recommend to read the information about the [Ernakovich pipeline on GitHub](https://github.com/ErnakovichLab/dada2_ernakovichlab).
 The next part of this file is an addition to this information given by the Ernakovich lab.
-By this file we would like to give you a better understanding of the code, more information on interpreting the output, and specific information on running the pipeline on Annuna in stead of premise (HPC of the Ernakovich lab).
+With this file we would like to give you a better understanding of the code, more information on interpreting the output, and specific information on running the pipeline on Annuna in stead of premise (HPC of the Ernakovich lab).

 # Preperations